rehmoe/Codeigniter3-REST-Boilerplate/README.md

  - reverse: reverses ALL migrations
  - refresh: reverses ALL migrations and then proceeds to migrate to the latest available version

+### Running the SQL File:
+Alternately, you may simply import the SQL file located at `APPPPATH/database/sql/rest_api.sql` into your favorite RDBMS to get the desired tables.

 Examples
 ````
 $ php index.php luthier migrate reverse